Why Electricity Is Dangerous

 Accidents happen quickly

 You might think that if you get shocked, you can pull away quickly and not get hurt.
-But electricity travels at the speed of light, so a person has almost no chance of pulling away.
+But the effects of electricity can be felt immediately, so a person has almost no chance of pulling away.

 And if the electricity is strong enough, it can cause the victim's muscles to tighten up so much he or she can't let go.